Home » Cookie Recipes » The Best Chewy Chocolate Chip Cookies

 • 1 tsp baking soda

-• Sift over flour, cornstarch and baking soda.
-Add the salt.
-Fold and mix with a spatula or wooden spoon until well combined and a soft cookie dough begins to form, it will be thick.
+• Add Dry Ingredients: Add the flour mixture and using a rubber spatula or wooden spoon, fold and mix until a soft cookie dough forms; it will be thick.

-• Whilst dough is chilling, preheat oven to 180ºC (350ºF).
-Line a large flat baking tray with parchment paper, set aside.
+• Preheat the Oven: While the dough chills, preheat the oven to 356ºF (180ºC).
+Line a large baking sheet with parchment paper and set aside.

-• Bake for 10-12 minutes or until golden around the edges and lightly golden in the middles.
-The centre of each will still look slightly under-baked which is great, that’s what makes them soft and chewy.
+• Bake: Bake for 10-12 minutes or until edges are lightly golden.
+Centers may look slightly under-baked; that’s what keeps them soft and chewy.

 Video